 Note: Students earn two degrees, one from each university.
 The program requires two years of full-time study, which must be taken in sequence.
 Students cannot attend the program part-time, nor is it possible to condense the dual-degree program into a single year of study.
 Coursework from previous MA studies cannot be used towards the Columbia-LSE dual degree program.
 Students cannot complete only one year of the program and receive only one degree.
 Degrees are awarded only after all program requirements at both Columbia University and the London School of Economics have been met.

-At Columbia University, students are required to complete 30 credits, including the core components of the program: Approaches to International and Global History (HIST GR8930) and Research Skills and Methods in International and Global History (HIST GR5000).
+At Columbia University, students are required to complete 30 graduate credits, including the core components of the program: Approaches to International and Global History (HIST GR8930) and Research Skills and Methods in International and Global History (HIST GR5000).
 At least 22 credits must be obtained through courses in the History Department.
-Students can also take courses outside of the History Department, provided that both the MA/MSc academic advisor (Dr. Line Lillevik) and the course instructor approve.
-Please note that the program does not permit R credits.
+Students may also take courses outside of the History Department towards the history requirement if a course is historical in nature, provided that the MA/MSc academic advisor (Dr. Line Lillevik) approves.
+Please note that the program does not accept R credits towards degree completion.

-Eight elective points (2 courses) may be taken from outside of the History Department.
+Students have the option to take up to eight graduate elective points (typically 2 courses) from outside of the History Department.
 Students can take classes from other departments within the Graduate School of Arts and Sciences (GSAS) as well as in other schools at Columbia, including the School of International and Public Affairs (SIPA), the Journalism School, Teachers College and the School of the Arts (SOA).
+Please note that classes outside of the department or in other schools may require additional permissions or cross-registration procedures.

 Language classes taken to meet the program’s foreign language requirement generally do not count towards the minimum 30 credit hours.